 To unite health professional training institutions, health societies, and regional health organizations to create a global climate-ready health sector, prepared to mobilize and lead health promotion and response in the era of climate change, while restoring the health of the planet.

-Obtains commitments from health professions schools across the globe to educate their students on the health impacts of climate change and other planetary changes that impact human health and well-being;
+Obtain commitments from health professions schools, health societies and regional health organizations across the globe to integrate climate and health into their institutional mission and educate their students and members on the health impacts of climate change and related environmental changes that impact human health and well-being

-Brings together member institutions to share best scientific and educational practices;
+Bring together member institutions and stakeholders to share best scientific and educational practices

-Builds a pipeline of health professionals who focus their work on the health impacts of climate change; and
+Build a pipeline of health professionals who focus their work on the health impacts of climate change

-Supports the development of global academic partnerships to foster mutual learning, particularly in under-resourced countries.
+Support the development of global academic partnerships to foster mutual learning, particularly in under-resourced countries

-Several foundations have provided financial support for the GCCHE, including The Anahata Foundation, The Rockefeller Foundation and ClimateWorks Foundation.
+Several foundations have provided financial support for the GCCHE, including The Anahata Foundation, The Climate and Health Foundation, The Rockefeller Foundation and ClimateWorks Foundation.
 For more information, please see the GCCHE fact sheet.